Hasmelash95/kill-or-save-bill/README.md

 5. I like games of chance, leaving the outcome partly to the dice.

 PASS - The dice roll check adds an element of chance.
 While decisions the player makes can give them an extra point for free or lead to an instant fail, the outcome is dependant on dice rolls.
 A random number is generated (1-10) for both the user and the opposing team (the computer).
 The score increments depending on which team's roll is higher.

+## Known Bugs

+### Fixed Bugs

+An empty space was enterpreted as a valid username.
+The cause of the bug was unnecessary nesting inside the if statement.
+Removing this unnecessary indentation fixed the bug.

+### Unfixed Bugs

+Beside the incompatibility with mobile devices, there are no unfixed bugs in the application.

 ## Deployment